Random7Boi/SimplePythonDatabaseandGUIProject/README.md

 # SimpleMVCDatabase
-A Simple Database designed with MVC in mind, uses Ktinker for View and controller inputs, JSON for data storage
+A Simple Database designed with MVC in mind, uses Ktinker for View and controller inputs, and uses SQLite3 for database storage and management!